opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Online Test Host
 """"""""""""""""

-If the Test Host is online, you can directly pull Dovetail Docker image and download Ubuntu and Cirros images.
-All other dependent docker images will automatically be downloaded.
-The Ubuntu and Cirros images are used by Dovetail for image creation and VM instantiation within the SUT.
+If the Test Host is online, you can directly pull Dovetail Docker image, then all other dependent docker images will automatically be downloaded.
+Also you can download other related VM images such as Ubuntu and Cirros images which are used by Dovetail for image creation and VM instantiation within the SUT.

+Following given the download url for each VM images.
+Cirros-0.4.0 and Ubuntu-16.04 are used by mandatory test cases, so they are the only 2 images **must** be downloaded before doing the test.
+There are also 2 other optional VM images, Ubuntu-14.04 and Cloudify-manager, which are used by optional test cases functest.vnf.vepc and functest.vnf.vims.
+If you don't plan to test these 2 test cases, you can skip downloading these 2 images.

 .. code-block:: bash

    $ wget -nc http://download.cirros-cloud.net/0.4.0/cirros-0.4.0-x86_64-disk.img -P ${DOVETAIL_HOME}/images
+   $ wget -nc https://cloud-images.ubuntu.com/releases/16.04/release/ubuntu-16.04-server-cloudimg-amd64-disk1.img -P ${DOVETAIL_HOME}/images
    $ wget -nc https://cloud-images.ubuntu.com/releases/14.04/release/ubuntu-14.04-server-cloudimg-amd64-disk1.img -P ${DOVETAIL_HOME}/images
-   $ wget -nc https://cloud-images.ubuntu.com/releases/16.04/release/ubuntu-16.04-server-cloudimg-amd64-disk1.img -P ${DOVETAIL_HOME}/images
-   $ wget -nc http://repository.cloudifysource.org/cloudify/4.0.1/sp-release/cloudify-manager-premium-4.0.1.qcow2 -P ${DOVETAIL_HOME}/images
+   $ wget -nc http://repository.cloudifysource.org/cloudify/19.01.24/community-release/cloudify-docker-manager-community-19.01.24.tar -P ${DOVETAIL_HOME}/images

-   $ sudo docker pull opnfv/dovetail:ovp-2.2.0
+   $ sudo docker pull opnfv/dovetail:ovp-3.0.0
-   ovp-2.2.0: Pulling from opnfv/dovetail
+   ovp-3.0.0: Pulling from opnfv/dovetail
    324d088ce065: Pull complete
    2ab951b6c615: Pull complete
    9b01635313e2: Pull complete